 ConvertKit doesn’t offer email templates.
 According to Nathan Barry, ConvertKit’s founder, “I believe that these email templates are not only a waste of time, but also harmful to your business.
 That’s why ConvertKit, my email marketing startup, purposefully does not include fancy email templates.”
 I disagree with Barry.
 Templates can be a time-saver and useful for design ideas.
-MailerLite offers templates that you can modify with their drag-and-drop email editor.
+MailerLite offers templates that you can modify.

 ConvertKit is much more expensive than MailerLite.
-ConvertKit doesn’t discuss pricing in their comparisons probably because they tend to be more costly than other email marketing companies.
-Secondly, while they claim to “know the grind of starting out, of having the spark of an idea and doing everything you can to bring it to life,” they don’t have a free plan.
+ConvertKit doesn’t discuss pricing in its comparisons probably because it tends to be more costly than other email marketing companies.
+Secondly, while it claims to “know the grind of starting out, of having the spark of an idea and doing everything you can to bring it to life,” it doesn’t have a free plan.
 MailerLite offers a free plan alongside many other providers.
 Finally, ConvertKit charges two to almost four times as much as MailerLite depending on how many subscribers you have.
 Suppose you have 5,000 subscribers, MailerLite charges $20 a month while ConvertKit costs $79 ($64 if you pay annually).

 As a self-employed creator, keeping my expenses low is a critical priority.
 While I’m happy to invest in services and products to grow my business, value propositions must justify costs.
-I can’t justify ConvertKit’s fees, and it’s baffling that they don’t offer a free plan.
+I can’t justify ConvertKit’s fees, and it’s baffling that it doesn’t offer a free plan.
 Free plans are excellent for new marketers and beginners with low subscriber counts.

 I’m going to remain with MailerLite.
-Their pricing is right, and they offer a robust platform.
+The price is right, and it offers a robust platform.
 However, for e-commerce email activities, I would pass on both MailerLite and ConvertKit.
 Benchmark and MailChimp have better e-commerce capabilities for online retailers and sellers.
-Separately, if you use AWeber, CampaignMonitor, GetReponse, Mad Mimi, or Constant Contact, you’ll save up to 60 percent with MailerLite.
+Separately, if you use AWeber, CampaignMonitor, GetResponse, Mad Mimi, or Constant Contact, you’ll save up to 60 percent with MailerLite.